abayomipopoola/abayomipopoola/content/blog/how-to-get-rich-without-getting-lucky-pt-3/index.md

 title: How to Get Rich (without getting lucky) pt.
 3
 date: "2018-08-20T22:07:03.284Z"
 tags: [tweetstorm, naval]
-spoiler: Part three of the Naval’s expanded points from his viral tweetstorm, “How To Get Rich Without Getting Lucky”.
+description: Part three of the Naval’s expanded points from his viral tweetstorm, “How To Get Rich Without Getting Lucky”.
 ---

 ![The life we live in](./feynman.jpeg)

 Here is part three of the Naval’s expanded points from his viral tweetstorm, "How To Get Rich Without Getting Lucky" <a href="/how-to-get-rich-without-getting-lucky-summary" class="read-more">_(Read summarised article here)_</a>.

 ### Learn to sell.
 Learn to build.
 If you can do both, you will be unstoppable.

 #### Learn to sell, learn to build